-As your instructors, we are here to help, and will do our best to respond to your email quickly.
+As your instructor, I am here to help, and will do my best to respond to your email quickly.
 Please include the course section number in the email subject line.
 Students are expected to check their UT email account frequently for important course information.
-In addition, if you are having difficulty in the course or trouble understanding any aspect of it, please let us know as soon as possible.
-We would be happy to arrange a time to meet with you in person or virtually if you feel that you have questions that would best be answered in real-time.
-We want you to be successful in this course, so let's work together!
+In addition, if you are having difficulty in the course or trouble understanding any aspect of it, please let me know as soon as possible.
+I would be happy to arrange a time to meet with you in person or virtually if you feel that you have questions that would best be answered in real-time.
+I want you to be successful in this course, so let's work together!

 Covid-19 pandemic and recent political and social events have caused fear, stress, and pain in many of us.
 Under these circumstances, it is completely normal to feel overwhelmed or anxious, and to have difficulty concentrating.
-We have designed this course with these challenges in mind, and we are committed to continuing to work with all of you to create a positive and supportive learning environment throughout the term.
-If your health, well-being, or school work are being impacted by recent events, we encourage you to contact us and make use of the resources University of Toledo provides, which we have included in this syllabus.
+I have designed this course with these challenges in mind, and I am committed to continuing to work with all of you to create a positive and supportive learning environment throughout the term.
+If your health, well-being, or school work are being impacted by recent events, I encourage you to contact me and make use of the resources University of Toledo provides, which I have included in this syllabus.